Forty-Four Future Electronics Leaders Complete Queens University Workplace Mental Health Leadership Certificate

+44 Future Electronics leaders have completed Workplace Mental Health Leadership Certificate from Queens University as part of ongoing workplace wellness program

-(MENAFN- ForPressRelease) Montreal, Canada (forpressrelease ) December 19, 2023 - Future Electronics, a leading global distributor of electronic components, is proud to announce that 44 of the Company's managers and executives have completed the Workplace Mental Health Leadership Certificate from Queens University.
+MONTREAL, QUEBEC, CANADA, December 19, 2023 /EINPresswire / -- Future Electronics, a leading global distributor of electronic components, is proud to announce that 44 of the Company's managers and executives have completed the Workplace Mental Health Leadership Certificate from Queens University.

-The certificate consists of three modules: Promoting a Mentally Healthy Workplace, Factors that Influence Mental Health and the Leadersï¿1⁄2 Role in Early Intervention, and The Leaderï¿1⁄2s Role in Recovery and Return to Work.
+The certificate consists of three modules: Promoting a Mentally Healthy Workplace, Factors that Influence Mental Health and the Leaders' Role in Early Intervention, and The Leader's Role in Recovery and Return to Work.
 Each module includes in-class lessons, eLearning, and a final exam.

-As of November 2023, 44 Future Electronicsï¿1⁄2 managers and executives have completed the certificate.
-These leaders are now qualified to join the Future Wellness Ambassador team, whose goal is to advance Future Electronicsï¿1⁄2 commitment to addressing and improving the wellness and mental health of employees.
+As of November 2023, 44 Future Electronics' managers and executives have completed the certificate.
+These leaders are now qualified to join the Future Wellness Ambassador team, whose goal is to advance Future Electronics' commitment to addressing and improving the wellness and mental health of employees.

 About Future Electronics